secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Intro to Network Traffic Analysis/Introduction/Networking Primer - Layers 1-4.md

 ### Introduction
 - **Networking Refresher**: Understanding standard protocols and network flow is essential for capturing and analyzing traffic.
 - **Core Concepts**: Knowing ports, protocols, and typical network flow is critical for accurate traffic dissection.
-- **Recommendation**: Beginners should complete the [Introduction to Networking](https://academy.hackthebox.com/course/preview/introduction-to-networking) module for foundational knowledge.

 ### OSI / TCP-IP Models
 - #### Networking Models

 ![image](https://academy.hackthebox.com/storage/modules/81/net_models4.png)

-- The image above gives a great view of the Open Systems Interconnect (`OSI`) model and the Transmission Control Protocol - Internet Protocol (`TCP-IP`) model side by side.
+- Above is a great view of the Open Systems Interconnect (`OSI`) model and the Transmission Control Protocol - Internet Protocol (`TCP-IP`) model side by side.
 - The models are a graphical representation of how communication is handled between networked computers.
-Let's take a second to compare the two:
 - #### Model Traits Comparison.
 	- **OSI vs. TCP-IP Models**:
 	    - OSI is segmented into more layers, offering detailed functional chunks.